I feel like Forrest Fenn (pictured) was a best friend. I never met him but I spent a year researching his life.

 Like the searchers at Oak Island, I learned of Fenn’s treasure from Readers Digest.
 This was May, 2019.

 I was late to the hunt.
 Fenn hid the treasure in 2010.
-As soon as I read his nine-clue poem, I knew just where to start.
+As soon as I read his nine-clue poem, it felt like it was right in my neighborhood.

-A thousand hours of research and field searches later, I’d solved the last clue, “If you’ve been wise and found the blaze, look quickly down, your quest to cease.”
+A thousand hours of research and field searches later, I thought I'd solved the last clue, “If you’ve been wise and found the blaze, look quickly down, your quest to cease.”

 I was systematically “looking quickly down” in the area where Fenn’s poem led when it was announced in June, 2020 that the chest was found (Picture shows Fenn looking through the loot after finder took it back to meet Fenn).
 I’d zeroed in on a location on the Northfork, between Cody and Yellowstone.

 As a boy aged 4 to 19, Fenn traveled this road every summer for 15 years with his family who traveled from Texas to spend their summers in Yellowstone.
-Fenn absolutely loved the wilderness between Cody and West Yellowstone.
+Then he returned the same way every year as an adult.
+Fenn absolutely loved the area between Cody and West Yellowstone.

 It seemed likely that a chest hidden within four Rocky Mountain states would land near Yellowstone.
 It’s since been announced the chest was found here in Wyoming, but not exactly where.